JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/contributing/translate/_index.md

 so it will display in english.
 {{% /notice %}}

+## ConverseJS translations

+This plugin relies on [ConverseJS](https://conversejs.org/) for the chat front-end.
+ConverseJS has its own translations, on its own [weblate instance](https://hosted.weblate.org/projects/conversejs/#languages).
+You can also translate directly in the code repository.
+For more information, check [ConverseJS translations documentation](https://conversejs.org/docs/html/translations.html).

 ## Adding a new locale

 If you think there is a missing locale, please check first if it is handled in Peertube.